hubverse-org/hubDocs/docs/source/user-guide/model-output.md

   3. `value` contains the model’s prediction.

-The following table provides examples that better explain how the "model output representation" columns are used:
+The following table provides more detail on how to configure the three "model output representation" columns based on each model output type:

 (output-type-table)=
 :::{table} Relationship between the three model output representation columns with respect to the type of prediction (`output_type`)